Most Dangerous’ Spy’

 Possibly they had better things to be worried about!
 Food for thought.

-Some battles I have won and just this one example of adopting a diplomatic approach during prep, saved time, energy and the ongoing berets saga.
-Much like the SLR v SA80 debaters.
 Other such battles I have lost and could only suck it up and grit my teeth.
 A very thick skin helps as it can be like banging your head against a brick wall at times.

 Other examples, such as the configuration of soldier’s equipment, can also be an issue overlooked by departments not fully in the know.